ethanejohnsons/Quack/README.md

 # Quack

-Manage Quake III on Discord.
+A discord bot for managing Quake III sessions.